This Little-Known Factor Doubles (Or More) Your Vitamin D Needs

 If there's a lesson to be learned here, it's reinforcement that "there is no one-size-fits-all approach to optimizing vitamin D levels," says Henderson.

 After confirming their vitamin D status with their health care provider, people with higher amounts of body fat may need to supplement with a significant amount of vitamin D3 per day in order to move the needle.* In many cases, Henderson recommends upward of 10,000 I.U. of vitamin D3 per day.
-(Here's why the D3 form is superior to D2.)* Research similarly suggests sticking with a higher daily maintenance dose once the target vitamin D status is reached.*
+(Here's why the D3 form is superior to D2.)* Research similarly suggests sticking with a higher daily maintenance dose4 once the target vitamin D status is reached.*

 Because vitamin D is stored in body fat, those with higher amounts of fat tissue typically have low circulating levels of vitamin D and need as much as two to three times greater than the standard recommendation when supplementing with vitamin D3 in order to meet and maintain their body's needs.* Broader awareness of this important fact will greatly serve the health and well-being of the collective.